realvariidev/twitspam/README.md

-# twitspam
+# TwitSpam
-Twitter spamming bot
+Twitter spamming bot developed by @variidev

+**Releases in 4 months